How to Manage Pests

 COMMENTS ON THE DISEASE

-Crown gall can be controlled by good sanitation, the avoidance of injury, and the avoidance of using wood systemically infected by the pathogen.
-Heat treatment of planting stock can eliminate the bacteria, but reinfection can occur once the vine is planted in the field.
-In areas where winter injury to the vines occurs, disease incidence will be high if the vines are infested.
+Crown gall can be difficult to control.
+Site selection is critical in growing regions with temperatures near or below freezing; maximizing air drainage will reduce freeze injuries.
+Avoid injurious practices previously described.
+Plant vines in sites with no history of crown gall.
+Current efforts to eliminate the bacterium from vines generated using micro-shoot tip propagation techniques have produced inconsistent results.
+Certified vines may be infected or may become infected once the vine is planted in the field.
+In areas where winter injury to the vines occurs, disease incidence will be high if the vines are infected.
 Grow tubes left on young vines over the winter may increase the incidence of crown gall in infected vines.
-Chemical treatments are generally not effective.
+Chemical treatments are not effective.
 Currently available products only treat the symptoms and do not eliminate the bacterial infection.

 UC IPM Pest Management Guidelines:

 R. J. Smith, UC Cooperative Extension, Sonoma County

 Acknowledgment for contributions to Diseases:G. M. Leavitt, UC Cooperative Extension, Madera County

 A. H. Purcell, Environmental Science, Policy and Management, UC Berkeley

 J. J. Stapleton, UC IPM Program, Kearney Agricultural Research Center, Parlier